-A sandblasting business removes old paint, rust, and coatings on various materials like wood, metal, and brick.
+A sandblasting business provides surface preparation on various materials like wood, metal, and brick by removing old paint, rust, and coatings.
 Some sandblasting companies also offer etching services on items.
 While the term sandblasting is still widely used, most businesses use other abrasive substrates such as crushed walnut shells, crushed glass, glass beads, plastic, etc.

 The increased industrial uses of sandblasting are in the marine, petrochemical, building, and construction of heavy equipment sectors.
 There is also a growing market in the vehicle sanding market, particularly for classic cars.
 The use in architectural remodels and repairs should also drive growth.

 Your target market will be companies and individuals who are restoring or repairing items.

 Skills, Experience, and Education Useful in Running a Sandblasting Business

 There are several specific skills that you will need to open a sandblasting business.

 - Experience.
 Experience working in a sandblasting business is valuable.